1Introduction to the Young Professionals work permit

 • Once you have a job offer in Canada, the application process is very straightforward.

 • Your future employer does NOT need to apply for a Labour Market Impact Assessment (LMIA).
-This makes finding an employer much easier because the LMIA—which confirms there is a need for a temporary foreign worker and that no Canadians are available to do the job—costs about $1,000.
+This makes finding an employer much easier because the LMIA—which confirms there is a need for a temporary foreign worker and that no Canadians are available to do the job—costs about CA$1,000.

-• The valuable work experience you gain in Canada can make a future application for permanent residence much easier.
+• The valuable work experience you gain in Canada can make a future application for permanent residency much easier.
 If you work full-time for two years in a skilled position, you could be eligible for the Express Entry category (to become a permanent resident anywhere in Canada except in Quebec) and the Programme de l’expérience québécoise (Québec experience program, to become a permanent resident in Quebec).

 Cons